ksahlin/NGSpeciesID/README.md

 #### Output

-The output consists of a tsv file with the first column being the cluster ID, and the second column being the read accession, as follows
+The output consists of a tsv file `final_clusters.tsv` present in the specified output folder.
+In this file, the first column is the cluster ID and the second column is the read accession.
+For example:
 ```
 0 read_X_acc
 0 read_Y_acc